I don’t mean to pry, but how’s that emergency savings account coming along?

-Per GoBankingRates.com, 62 percent of Americans had less than $1,000 in savings in 2015.
-In 2016, that number rose to 69 percent.
-Meanwhile, the percentage of Americans with absolutely no savings rose from 28 percent in 2015 to 34 percent in 2016.
-That’s a problem.
+Per GoBankingRates.com, 69 percent of Americans had less than $1,000 in savings in 2019.
+Meanwhile, the percentage of Americans with absolutely no savings has risen from 28 percent in 2015 to 45 percent in 2019.
+That’s a huge problem.

 Why is saving money so important?